ALexeyP0708/developer_cv/README.md

 	-  PSR specification - middle knowledge.
 	- ООП и SOLID - good knowledge.
 At the stage of implementing an idea, I often write "bold" classes and "bold" methods.
 In the future, I try to decompose code and share responsibility (S);
 	-  design patterns - minimum knowledge.
 I am familiar with design patterns, but I have not designed code based on patterns.
 In my case, the design of the code was formed at the stage of writing the code.
 	- Unit tests- middle knowledge.
-Lately I've been trying to write BDD tests.
+Lately I've been began to write BDD tests.
 TDD tests did not write;
 	- MVC/HMVC  -good knowledge;
 	- composer- middle knowledge;
 	- Laravel -  minimum (basic) knowledge.